helm/helm/docs/charts.md

 - `Release.Namespace`: The namespace the chart was released to.
 - `Release.Service`: The service that conducted the release.
 Usually this is `Tiller`.
+- `Release.IsUpgrade`: This is set to true if the current operation is an upgrade.
+  It is false for install.
+- `Release.Revision`: The revision number.
+It begins at 1, and increments with each `helm upgrade`.
 - `Chart`: The contents of the `Chart.yaml`.
 Thus, the chart version is obtainable as `Chart.Version` and the maintainers are in `Chart.Maintainers`.